-The potential for sporting environments to promote good health is widely recognized and valued by Wyndham City, given the role sporting Users play in the community and the number of people regularly involved.
+The potential for sporting environments to promote good health is widely recognized and valued by Wyndham City, given the role sporting Users play in the community, and the number of people regularly involved.

-By displaying advertising that promotes 'Discretionary Food and Drink Choices' (DFDC) and brands and businesses associated with DFDC, Users are at risk of undermining the healthy sporting environment created by their Club.
+By displaying advertising that promotes 'Discretionary Food and Drink Choices' (DFDC), and brands and businesses associated with DFDC, Users are at risk of undermining the healthy sporting environment created by their Club.

-By promoting healthier food and drink options to players, members and guests, Users are promoting healthy eating messages which may lead to healthier members.
+By promoting healthier food and drink options to players, members and guests, Users are promoting healthy eating messages which may lead to healthier User members.
+This supports Priority 5 in Wyndham's Health Wellbeing and Safety Plan 2013 - 17 to work towards 'an Active and Healthy City'.